John Myers Myers: Literary career

 Myers published seventeen books, ranging from fantasy and historical fiction of the American Old West to epic poetry and histories of the West.
 His first book, The Harp and the Blade (1941), was a historical novel set in tenth-century France.
-Myers' best-known work is the literary fantasy novel Silverlock, published in 1949, which was reprinted in 1966 by Ace Books, with forewords and accolades from Poul Anderson, Larry Niven and Jerry Pournelle.
+Myers' best-known work is the literary fantasy novel Silverlock, published in 1949, which was reprinted in 1966 by Ace Books, and again in 1979 with forewords and accolades from Poul Anderson, Larry Niven and Jerry Pournelle.
 The novel's settings and characters, other than the protagonist, are drawn entirely from numerous other works of literature, such as the Odyssey and Don Quixote.
 His last book, The Moon's Fire-Eating Daughter (1981), was advertised as a sequel to Silverlock.
 Myers' non-fiction works included a history of the Alamo, the first biography of Doc Holliday, a study of the vigilante movement in San Francisco, and a well-researched biography of Hugh Glass, an early American fur trapper and frontiersman.